agence2dav/oc6/README.md

 In this configuration, two roles are set hierarchically, `ROLE_EDIT` and `ROLE_ADMIN`.
 As required, all two can edit ALL the datas of the site.
 If you yant to let this privilege to the USER_ADMIN only, and let user edit his own Tricks, you will have to change the variable `ROLE_EDIT` to `ROLE_ADMIN` in the templates `home`, `trick`, `tricks`, `admin/tricks`, `admin/comments`.

-## Learnt
+## What we have learnt

-This is our first project in Symfony, so be kind with me :)
+This is our first project in Symfony, so be indulgent :)
 There is a lot of ways to perform the chooses taken.
 Most of time theses ways are let in comments in the code.